How Much Does a PhD Cost? (2025 Updates)

 1. For students who belong to two or more races, the median loan borrowed by them is $20,960 per year.

-2. More than 86.6% of the black students who are pursuing a Ph.D. borrowed money for their education.
+2. More than 86.6% of the black students pursuing a Ph.D. borrowed money for their education.

 3. 55.7% of the white students with a doctoral degree borrowed loans to fund their education.